 Therefore, depending on decoder configuration, there are slightly different pin configurations on the 21-pin socket connector.
-These additional outputs can be used only when the vehicle is specially adapted to it.
-For example, the function outputs FO4 - FO6 and the low voltage supply are also available at other solder pads on the decoder; see the connection diagrams in the chapter "Technical Information".
+These additional outputs can only be used if the vehicle is specially adapted to it.
+For example, the function outputs FO4 - FO6 and the low voltage supply of the MX632D are also available at other solder pads on the decoder; see the connection diagrams in the chapter "Technical Information".